lauretano/t2-atomic/README.md

 # T2 Atomic &nbsp; [![bluebuild](https://github.com/lauretano/t2-atomic/actions/workflows/build.yml/badge.svg)](https://github.com/lauretano/t2-atomic/actions/workflows/build.yml)
 Fedora Atomic Desktops for Macs with T2 chips
 -------------------------------

+Gnome - Plasma - Sway - Bluefin - Cosmic - SwayFX - River

+**New!** a Bluefin-DX image is now available, with River and SwayFX images in testing.
 > tl;dr?: It mostly works, skip to [installation instructions](#installation)

-The T2 chip, introduced in the final generation of Intel Macs, requires linux kernel patches, community-developed utilities, daemons, kernel arguments, config files, and binary firmware for use of things like the keyboard, trackpad, touchbar, webcam, and sound.
-The [T2Linux](https://wiki.t2linux.org/) community has built a lot of tooling and repositories to support installing distros on T2 Macs, including Fedora Workstation.
-T2-Atomic is built off these efforts, brought into the immutable world.
+The final generation of Intel Macs, with T2 chip, requires kernel patches and arguments, packages, configs, and firmware to be usable on Linux.
+[T2Linux](https://wiki.t2linux.org/) has built a lot of documentation,tooling, and specialty repositories to support installing distros on T2 Macs, including Fedora Workstation.
+T2-Atomic is built off these efforts, brought into the atomic/immutable world.

-### Why Immutable?
+### Why Atomic?
-While you can install quite a few distros with the wonderful documentation on the [T2Linux](https://wiki.t2linux.org/) wiki and various community repackagers, none were immutable Linux.
-Devices with very specific hardware support have shown great promise using immutable Linux (aka the Steamdeck), with CI/CD and automated testing verifying images have compatible packages and all the required drivers operational before they're made available for download.
-With T2 Atomic, you'll gain better hardware support as the project develops, despite the age of this hardware.
+Your T2 Mac has specialized needs.
+Instead of worrying if the latest version of some small but critical utility will break your keyboard on reboot, let our build and test pipeline help.
+Relax and let the daily updates stage in the background.

+Something still go wrong?
+Boot to the previous image and run ```rpm-ostree rollback```

 ## Current State (10 September 2024)

->Editor's Note: Please don't buy a MacBook to use Linux on it, this project is for those of us tired of macOS, with hand-me-downs, etc. Buy a [Framework](https://frame.work), something from [System76](https://system76.com/), or for heaven's sake at least a used ThinkPad.
+>Editor's Note: Please don't buy a MacBook to use Linux on it, this project is for those of us tired of macOS, with hand-me-downs, etc. Buy a [Framework](https://frame.work), something from [System76](https://system76.com/), or for the love of compute at least a used ThinkPad.
 But, if you must...

 > Warning: a 2023 Apple firmware update broke deep sleep and this is still broken.
 See note above.
 - Current images and tags published (** denoting test images or advanced images that require some configuration):